 That said, we’re all using digital technology more than ever.
 This makes for a veritable feast of data for the internet giants such as Google, Facebook and Amazon to gobble on.

-Every search, every visit, every purchase and every like you make online is contributing towards an unseen digital profile which can be analysed, manipulated and exploited, whether that is through targeted adverts, influencing of your political opinions or something even more sinister.
+Every search, every visit, every purchase and every like you make online contributes towards an unseen digital profile.
+This can then be analysed, manipulated and exploited, whether through targeted adverts, influencing your political opinions or something even more sinister.

 Have you ever heard the famous story that American retailer Target can tell if you’re pregnant before you can – purely based on your purchase history?

 There is no harm in being a bit more careful with your privacy and untangling yourself from the Facebooks, Googles and Amazons of the world.

 Whilst surrendering your data to large corporations may often feel like an inevitable part of modern life, it doesn’t have to be.
 There are now plenty of options for email, web browsers, search engines and messaging apps created by ethical, independent companies.